corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/metering-collector.md

 ## Install the metering collection tool

-The metering collection tool is distributed as part of Corda Enterprise 4.9 under the name `corda-tools-metering-collector-4.9.jar`.
+The metering collection tool is distributed as part of Corda: Enterprise Edition  4.9 under the name `corda-tools-metering-collector-4.9.jar`.
 You must place this `.jar` file in the `cordapps` directory of the node.

 ## Use the metering collection flows